7 Easy Ways to Improve Conversions with Optimized Landing Pages

 With all that being said, nearly all of your visitors will read your headline.
 If you can use it to intrigue them, there’s a good chance they’ll stay on your page longer.

-You’ll want to use power words to create irresistible SEO headlines that drive more traffic and rank better in search results.
+You’ll want to use keywords to create irresistible SEO headlines that drive more traffic and rank better in search results.

 - Clear – Skip the fancy metaphors, clever language, and humor.
-Get right to the point so the visitor understands exactly what your page is about.
+Get right to the point so visitors understands exactly what your page is about.

 - Relevant – The headline should relate closely to how the visitor found the page.
 If they clicked a “free trial” ad on Facebook, the landing page should reference a free trial.

 - Empathetic – Connect with the visitors’ problems right away.
-You don’t have to solve their problems in the headline, just make the reader aware that you understand those problems.
+You don’t have to solve their problems in the headline, just make the reader aware that you understand them.

 Your headline should be ten to fifteen words.
 Any less and they won’t get enough information.
 Any more and you’ll overwhelm them.
 It should balance emotion words, power words, and uncommon words.